Move2Connect was founded in 2017 by Emma Ashfield.

 She is a member of the UK Psychological Trauma Society and the The European Society for Traumatic Stress Studies.

-Rhythm and predictability is an important aspect of our development and ability to self-regulate.Emma Ashfield
+Rhythm and predictability is an important aspect of our development and ability to self-regulate by providing us with cues of safety.Emma Ashfield

 To contact me, please send an e-mail, as it is normally not possible to answer the phone during business hours.